 If you're like me and this sounds like an insanely fair deal for the price, try Game Pass for free.

-If you're in a hurry or just want to get the full game experience in as little time as possible, you'll really enjoy this unique option in Game Pass.
+If you're in a hurry or want to get the full game experience in as little time as possible, you'll enjoy this unique option in Game Pass.
 It is also an efficient way to evaluate fantasy football talent if you plan on watching multiple games in one sitting.

 NFL Game Pass recently added a Coaches Film feature that adds two new viewing angles for every play.
 You'll have access to the same film perspective that coaches, GMs, and commentators use to take in all of the action.